erickrar/PreventDoubleClick/README.md

 PreventDoubleClick
 ==================

-How to prevent doubleclick on submit JSF form
+How to prevent doubleclick on submit JSF form using Jquery and Bootstrap